BuzzteeBear/OpenXR-MotionCompensation/userguide/OpenXR-MotionCompensation_User_Guide.md

   - `marker_size` sets the size of the cor / reference tracker marker displayed in the overlay.
 The value corresponds to the length of one double cone in cm.
   - `connection_timeout` sets the time (in seconds) the tracker needs to be unresponsive before motion compensation is automatically deactivated.
 Setting a negative value disables automatic deactivation.
   - `connection_check` is only relevant for virtual trackers and determines the period (in seconds) for checking whether the memory mapped file used for data input is actually still actively used.
 Setting a negative value disables the check
+  - `legacy mode` reverts the internal pose manipulation technique to the way it was prior to version 0.3.0
 - `translational_filter` and `rotational_filter`: set the filtering magnitude (key `strength` with valid options between **0.0** and **1.0**) number of filtering stages (key `order`with valid options: **1, 2, 3**).
   The key `vertical_factor` is applied to translational filter strength in vertical/heave direction only (Note that the filter strength is multiplied by the factor and the resulting product of strength * vertical_factor is clamped internally between 0.0 and 1.0).
 - `pose_modifier`: you can use the [pose modifier](#pose-modifier) to increase or decrease the compensation effect for different degrees of freedom